 Prohibited action complaints are based in the laws contained in the Workers Compensation Act (the Act).
 These laws form a basis for deciding on prohibited action complaints.

 The legal criteria for a legitimate prohibited action complaint are as follows:

 - The employer or union did something prohibited by section 47 of the Act.

 - The worker did something protected by section 48 of the Act.

-The Act says the burden of proof is on the employer to prove prohibited action didn’t take place.
-In other words, once a worker provides enough information to establish a legal case of prohibited action, it’s up to the employer to prove otherwise.
+The Act says the burden of proof is on the employer or union to prove prohibited action didn’t take place.
+In other words, once a worker provides enough information to establish a legal case of prohibited action, it’s up to the employer or union to prove otherwise.